assarbad/ntobjx/README.rst

 About
 -----
-This utility is meant to become an open source clone and eventually to surpass the functionality of WinObj_.
+This utility is meant to be an open source replacement of WinObj_.
 I have dabbled with the NT object manager namespace before and there are some other corners of Windows systems which are usually hard to explore using default Win32-APIs.

 This utility aims to shed some light into these dark corners of Windows systems.